Panmax/gemini-cli-book/en/part2-core-features/chapter06-efficient-slash-commands.md

 Gemini CLI provides powerful commands to manage not just your conversation history, but also the state of your project files, giving you a safety net for AI-driven modifications.

-### Saving and Resuming Conversations (`/save` & `/resume`)

-These commands allow you to manually save and load the entire history of a conversation.
-This is extremely useful for handling complex problems that require long, multi-step solutions.
+### Managing Chat Sessions (`/chat` commands)

+Instead of saving conversations to external files, the modern Gemini CLI uses a tag-based system to save and restore chat sessions directly within its internal history.
+This is extremely useful for creating checkpoints in a complex task.

-*   **/save [filename]:** Saves the complete history of the current session to a JSON file.
+*   **/chat save <tag>:** Saves the current conversation history under a specific, memorable tag.
     ```
-    > /save my_debug_session
+    > /chat save refactor-in-progress
     ```
-*   **/resume <filename>:** Loads a session history from a previously saved JSON file, restoring the full conversational context.
+*   **/chat resume <tag>:** Restores the conversation history from a previously saved tag.
     ```
-    > /resume my_debug_session.json
+    > /chat resume refactor-in-progress
     ```
+*   **/chat list:** Lists all the tags of your saved chat sessions.
+    ```
+    > /chat list
+    ```
+*   **/chat delete <tag>:** Deletes a saved chat session.
+    ```
+    > /chat delete refactor-in-progress
+    ```
-    This feature is ideal for pausing and resuming complex tasks, creating reusable workflow templates, or sharing your process with colleagues.
+This tag-based system is ideal for pausing and resuming complex tasks or creating reusable workflow templates without cluttering your file system.

 ### Undoing File Changes (`/restore`)